nklayman/vue-cli-plugin-electron-builder/README.md

 [![Sponsor](./docs/.vuepress/public/sponsorShield.svg)](https://github.com/sponsors/nklayman)

-**IMPORTANT: Your app must be created with Vue-CLI 3 (vue create my-app), will not work with Vue-CLI 2 (vue init webpack my-app)!**
+**IMPORTANT: Your app must be created with Vue-CLI 3 or 4 (vue create my-app), will not work with Vue-CLI 2 (vue init webpack my-app)!**

-**IMPORTANT: These docs are for the v1.0.0 release of VCP Electron Builder.
-If you were previously using an older version of vue-cli-plugin-electron-builder (<1.0.0), please see the [upgrade guide](https://nklayman.github.io/vue-cli-plugin-electron-builder/guide/upgrading.html) or [view the old docs](https://github.com/nklayman/vue-cli-plugin-electron-builder/tree/legacy).**

 ## Quick Start: